 Calculating the potential savings of heat pumps is crucial for determining their energy efficiency.
 When considering the installation of a heat pump, it is important to understand the long-term benefits it can provide.
 By accurately calculating energy consumption, you can estimate the potential savings that heat pumps can offer.

-Energy consumption can be calculated by analyzing the amount of energy used by traditional heating systems compared to heat pumps.
+Energy consumption can be calculated by analysing the amount of energy used by traditional heating systems compared to heat pumps.
 This data-driven approach allows you to make an informed decision about the potential cost savings that heat pumps can provide.

 Additionally, conducting an environmental impact assessment will help you understand the overall benefits of heat pumps in terms of reducing greenhouse gas emissions and promoting sustainability.